 A cataract is a clouding of the lens of the eye, which is ordinarily clear.
 The clouding causes vision fog and lights to have a halo.
-To help prevent cataracts, it is important to protect your eyes with that block UVA and UBA light, control your blood pressure, watch your wait, avoid smoking, and manage diabetes if applicable.
+To help prevent cataracts, it is important to protect your eyes with sunglasses that block UVA and UVB light, control your blood pressure, watch your weight, avoid smoking, and manage diabetes if applicable.

 For more information on cataracts, click here.

-To help prevent macular degeneration, it is essential to control your blood pressure and cholesterol, get regular exercise, and eat plenty of leafy greens and fish.
-Smoking should also be avoided, as it can double the risk of macular degeneration as you grow older.
+To help prevent AMD, it is essential to control your blood pressure and cholesterol, get regular exercise, and eat plenty of leafy greens and fish.
+Smoking should also be avoided, as it can double the risk of AMD as you grow older.

 Glaucoma is a dangerous eye disease that can strike anyone at any age, but it is most common among the elderly.
 Glaucoma is one of the leading causes of blindness in those over the age of 60.